-Affiliate marketing is a booming, lucrative online business market.
-Over the past decade, the space has grown exponentially, alongside related laws and regulations.
-Brands and marketers must adhere to the FTC’s federal marketing rules, state regulations, and even international standards.
+Need some affiliate law assistance?
+Online marketing is a booming, lucrative online business market.
+Brands and marketers must adhere to the FTC’s federal marketing rules, state regulations, and, in many cases, international standards.

-To help you better wrap your head around affiliate marketing laws, rules, and regulations, we’ve created this resource.
-If you don’t find the answers to your questions in the material below, give us a call!
+To help you better wrap your head around affiliate laws, rules, and regulations, we’ve created this resource.
+If you don’t find the answers to your questions below, give us a call!
 If you landed here in search of an affiliate marketing lawyer, again, by all means, give us a ring.

 Get In Touch »

 Is it possible to sue a social media influencer, whom you've hired to promote a product, for under performing or not delivering new customers?Read »